Arkansas court rules driver wasn’t negligent in fatal crash

 LITTLE ROCK, Ark.
-(AP) - The Arkansas Supreme Court has ruled that a driver wasn’t criminally negligent when his pickup truck crashed into another vehicle, killing a family of four.
+(AP) - A driver who crashed his pickup truck into another vehicle on a state highway, killing a family of four, was not criminally negligent, the Arkansas Supreme Court ruled.

-The court’s majority determined Thursday that there’s no evidence Benjamin Ward Ledwell was speeding, driving erratically, under the influence of alcohol or using a phone during the crash in 2015.
+In a decision issued Thursday, the court said there’s no evidence Benjamin Ward Ledwell was speeding, driving erratically, under the influence of alcohol or using a phone during the May 19, 2015, crash.

-Ledwell, of Texarkana, collided with a minivan in an opposite lane of Arkansas Highway 7, killing Cindy and Allen Rhein and their two children, Steven and Anthony Sprankle.
+Ledwell, of Texarkanana, has said he was reaching for something on the floorboard of his truck when it collided with a minivan traveling in the opposite direction on Arkansas Highway 7, killing Cindy and Allen Rhein and their two children, Steven and Anthony Sprankle.

-A jury convicted Ledwell in 2018 on four counts of negligent homicide and handed him a suspended sentence.
+Last year, a Hot Spring County jury convicted Ledwell of four counts of negligent homicide and handed him a suspended sentence.
+Ledwell appealed to the state Supreme Court, arguing the judge in his case should have dismissed the charges.

-The Arkansas Democrat-Gazette reports that the high court decided 4-3 to overturn Ledwell’s convictions.
+The high court decided 4-3 to overturn Ledwell’s convictions, the Arkansas Democrat-Gazette reported.

+Writing for the majority, Justice Rhonda Wood said Ledwell’s conduct did not amount to a “gross deviation” from the standard of care required of a driver.

-A dissenting opinion said Ledwell was driving erratically and that his convictions should be upheld.
+However, Justice Shawn Womack disagreed and wrote in a dissenting opinion that Ledwell was driving erratically and that his convictions should be upheld.

+“The facts establish that while negotiating a curve on a rural, two-lane highway, Ledwell leaned over to pick up something off the floorboard and swerved into the left land in violation of Arkansas traffic law,” Womack wrote.

+Attorney General Leslie Rutledge disagreed with the high court’s decision and endorsed the dissenting opinion, a spokeswoman said in a written statement.

 Information from: Arkansas Democrat-Gazette, http://www.arkansasonline.com